-2.3 Paternity leave - ordinary paternity leave refers to a period of up to ten days leave available to the partner of the person giving birth, the partner of the primary adopter or an intended parent (for those having a baby through a surrogacy agreement).
+2.3 Paternity leave - ordinary paternity leave refers to a period of up to two weeks leave available to the partner of the person giving birth, the partner of the primary adopter or an intended parent (for those having a baby through a surrogacy agreement).
+Paternity leave cannot start before the birth or adoption of a child and must be completed with 56 days of the birth or adoption

-2.4 Shared parental leave - a mechanism though which a parent may share their partner's entitlement to maternity or adoption leave
+2.4 Shared parental leave - a mechanism though which a parent may share their partner's entitlement to maternity or adoption leave.
+There is no statutory right to shared parental leave for a research student and so shared parental leave only applies where a student is also an employee.